 The Cost of Discipline

 One survey recently conducted on discipline in public schools weighed the cost of such procedures.
-The non-profit organization Texas Appleseed recently released its findings after surveying 11 school districts in Texas to determine how much is spent on disciplinary programs and school security
+The non-profit organization Texas Appleseed recently released its findings after surveying 11 school districts in Texas to determine how much is spent on disciplinary programs and school security.
+According to the Statesman, the survey found that those school districts, which make up about one-fourth of all Texas schools, spend around $227 million annually on disciplinary procedures and security.
+This number includes spending on expulsions, suspensions, policing and alternative schools.

 The survey comes at a time when Texas schools are facing significant funding cuts from the state.
 It was also released in anticipation of a senate meeting involving how to deal with problematic students in public schools.
 The survey was meant to open discussion on the most effective, and most budget-friendly, ways to deal with students who present discipline challenges to schools today.